michaelgrosner/tribeca/README.md

 A quick test runner therefore is `./K.sh --version` or the alias `make test` or all at once with `KUNITS=1 make K test`.

-To pipe the output to stdout, execute the application in the foreground with `./K.sh --naked`.
+To pipe the output to stdout, execute the application in the foreground with `--naked` argument.

-To ignore the output, execute the application in the background with `screen -dmS K K.sh` or with the alias `make start` or simply `./K.sh`.

 For more information consider to follow the *white rabbit*, but its dangerous to go alone, take this: